moderndeveloper-students/mastering-github-students-project/git-branch.md

 ## A note on Git Branch tracking

-A 'tracking branch' in Git is a local branch that is connected to a remote branch (referred to as the upstream branch).
-When you push and pull commits on your local branch, it automatically pushes and pulls to the remote branch that it is tracking.
+A `tracking branch` in Git is a local branch that is connected to a remote branch- referred to as the upstream branch.
+When you push and pull commits on your local branch, this automatically pushes and pulls to the remote branch that it is tracking.
 Sometimes a developer will find that they need to amend the upstream branch they are tracking, and this can be done with the help of the `-u` option.
 Lets take the branch example of "john-testing-branch" once again, and lets set it to track the origin.
 Note the position of the flag this time around:

   ```
   git branch john-testing-branch -u origin